 Juvenile trees should be cut in early fall.
 This is usually before leaves have started dropping and will allow you to see the form you are trying to create.
 Most young trees need both loppers and a saw to make cuts.
 Avoid vigorous, overly aggressive cuts as you train young trees.

-They will need careful management for the first 3 to 4 years to develop a straight, thick main stem and upright, strong branches.
-The general rule for pruning is to remove no more than 1/3 of the plant material in one year.
+They will need careful management for the first three to four years to develop a straight, thick main stem and upright, strong branches.
+The general rule for pruning is to remove no more than one third of the plant material in one year.
 To do this can sacrifice the health of the tree.